rails/rails/guides/source/api_app.md

 ### Using Rack::Sendfile

-When you use the `send_file` method inside a Rails controller, it sets the `X-Sendfile` header. `Rack::Sendfile` is responsible for actually sending the file.
+When you use the `send_file` method inside a Rails controller, `Rack::Sendfile` middleware is responsible for sending the file to your front-end web-server.

 If your front-end server supports accelerated file sending, `Rack::Sendfile` will offload the actual file sending work to the front-end server.
+For example, it may send only the `X-Sendfile` header to Apache web-server instead of sending a whole file.

 You can configure the name of the header that your front-end server uses for this purpose using `config.action_dispatch.x_sendfile_header` in the appropriate